Essential guide to becoming a part-time real estate agent

 Many states require a criminal background check as part of the licensing process to ensure applicants meet ethical standards.

-Consider joining a local Realtor association to gain access to their Multiple Listing Service (MLS), which lists available properties and facilitates transactions.
+Consider joining a local real estate agent association to gain access to their MLS, which lists available properties and facilitates transactions.

 8. Complete post-licensing education (if required)